cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

                                          | view
                                          )
 ```

-`cardano-cli` provides two options for constructing transactions: `transaction build-raw` and `transaction build` commands.
+`cardano-cli` provides several options for constructing transactions: `transaction build-raw`, `transaction build`, and `build-estimate`.
 The key difference between these methods lies in their offline and online capabilities, as well as the degree of manual or automatic processing involved.

-- `build-raw` enables offline transaction building, eliminating the need for connection to a running node.
+- The `build-raw` command enables offline transaction building, eliminating the need for a connection to a running node.
 However, this method requires manual calculation of fees and balancing the transaction.
-- `build` command automatically calculates fees and balances the transaction, but it necessitates an established connection to a running node.
+- The `build` command automatically calculates fees and balances the transaction, but it necessitates a connection to a running node
+- The `build-estimate` command is a command that is useful for estimating the size and fee of a transaction when the CLI is not connected to the node.
+This command automatically balances a transaction related to the script one would like to execute.

 When building a transaction, it's essential to specify the following elements:

-- **Inputs:** These are one or multiple Unspent Transaction Outputs (UTxOs) being utilized.
+- **Inputs:** one or multiple Unspent Transaction Outputs (UTXOs) being utilized
-- **Outputs:** This denotes the addresses where the funds will be sent.
-It includes specifying the amount in lovelace for each recipient, including any change that needs to be returned to ourselves.
+- **Outputs:** the addresses where the funds will be sent, including the amount in lovelace for each recipient and any change that needs to be returned to yourself
-- **Transaction Fee:** This is the fee the transaction will pay to be processed on chain.
+- **Transaction fee:** the fee paid for the transaction to be processed on the chain.

-## Building transactions with `build-raw` command
+## Building transactions with the `build-raw` command

 To create a transaction using `build-raw`, you will need the protocol parameters.
 These parameters are necessary for calculating the transaction fee at a later stage.
 Querying the protocol parameters requires a running node: